mishelashala/intro-to-ddd/README.md

 Refactoring not only goes hand-in-hand with DDD, but also with TDD, by being the tool that facilitate us updating the code without breaking existing behavior.

 Refactoring, promoted by DDD and supported by TDD, makes the process of updating and refining the code base something common.
-In other words, the quality of the code is always improving.
+In other words, the quality of the code should be always improving[^refactoring].

 ## Architectural Ideas Behind DDD